AccelAI/AI-Law-Minicourse/README.md

     * Include a description of the workflow being applied, what format the data is in during each step, what each function is doing, etc

 - [Complete the Tutorial - Vector Representation of Words using TensorFlow](https://www.tensorflow.org/tutorials/word2vec)
-    * Launch an empty Jupyter Notebook in your new **AI-Law-Minicourse-HW** local reposity
+    * Launch an empty Jupyter Notebook in your new **AI-Law-Minicourse-HW** local repository
         - If you downloaded Docker and are using the Docker-Hub image of Anaconda, you'll need to connect your new repository to your Docker instance
         - If you downloaded Anaconda locally, you should be able to launch jupyter notebook from the local directory and have access to the needed scientific packages
+    * Make sure to import tensorflow into the Jupyter Notebook
     * Add the code from this tutorial in your new Jupyter Notebook, make sure it executes as decribed
         - Save your work intermittently
         - Push your saved work from your local repository to the Github repository for assessment